 Who can look at the CCTV recordings?

-This is limited to the Headteacher/Principal, members of the senior leadership team and as necessary the Chair of Governors.
+This is limited to the Headteacher, members of the senior leadership team and as necessary the Chair of Governors.
 If the recordings are to be used as evidence in a disciplinary only those involved in the case will be able to view them.

 Why can I not be given a copy of a CCTV recording as a matter of course if it is being used in a disciplinary?